Esterni/pyracing/docs/methods.md

 ### race_laps_driver()
-Returns data for all laps completed of a single driver. sim_sess_id specifies the laps from practice, qual, or race.
+Returns a single [RaceLapsDriver object](datapoints.md#racelapsdriver) containing nested [Driver](datapoints.md#driver_2) data for all laps completed of a single driver. sim_sess_id specifies the laps from practice, qual, or race.

 | Args/Kwargs                                    | Description                                                                                                                                    |
 | :--------------------------------------------- | :--------------------------------------------------------------------------------------------------------------------------------------------- |